 Teachers often work tirelessly to help these students, but families typically see little improvement unless they pay for costly tutoring services, which many can’t afford.
 Other children with dyslexia are never identified: some mask their disability by acting out in class or memorizing words to skate by.
 Many silently struggle—and continue to struggle with reading for the rest of their lives.

 Without targeted interventions, children with dyslexia are unlikely to ever become proficient readers, which has significant long-term implications.
 The data shows that kids who can’t read proficiently by third grade are more likely to drop out of school—and chances are triple for students who come from a low-income household.
-Students with dyslexia in particular are more prone to depression, anxiety, and even suicide, which can be linked to the shame and stigma around not knowing how to read.
+Students with dyslexia in particular are more prone to depression and anxiety, which can be linked to the shame and stigma around not knowing how to read.

 “It’s not hopeless.
 If struggling readers are given what they need, they can make gains and become more efficient and more effective readers,” said Williams.
 “It’s often that the intervention is just not available.”

 Unlike learning how to walk or talk, learning how to read is not an innate developmental stage of a child’s life—it’s a skill that must be acquired.
 When children learn how to read, several key regions of the brain connect together—regions involving recognizing letters, mapping letters to sounds, and comprehending words and meaning—to form a complex new circuit that’s primed for reading.

 In typically developing brains, the circuit develops relatively quickly with traditional phonics-based reading instruction, and the act of reading becomes so fast that it feels automatic.
 But in the brains of individuals with dyslexia, characteristics of the brain work a little differently in key regions needed to build the circuit, according to Dr. Nadine Gaab, a researcher and neuroscientist at Harvard Medical School.